 After experiencing my first session with April, it was clear to me that not only had I never been touched in a non-sexual, non-medically invasive way in my life, but that I had never touched myself in that way either.
 Gentleness and open curiosity was never modeled to me so I never knew how.
 I wish every woman and girl knew how to explore and touch themselves in this way.
 I think it would create an entirely different pathway and relationship to our vaginas and pelvic bowl.

 Women's responses to this work

-Note from April: These women have been very gracious with thanking me for their successes.
+Note from April: The women below have been very gracious with thanking me for their successes.
 Try and see past how they attribute to their success to me.
 They are the motivated and brave ones who stepped forward to regain their health.
-We worked together and not only restored function, but in many cases, changed her life for the better.
+We worked together and not only restored function, but in many cases, changed their lives for the better.
 This work is powerful like that.

 The incidence of urinary incontinence experienced by women is 10–30% in this country.
 This is a common issue that frequently worsens and impacts what activities people feel they can do.
 Urinary leakage with sneezing or vigorous activity is called stress incontinence and can be eliminated with education and treatment.
 There is also Urge incontinence and Mixed Incontinence.